TeknikhogskolanGothenburg/TodoMVCSonnyMorgan/README.txt.txt

 Documentation for the TodoMVC project by Sonny Aasen and Morgan Berglund

-	Our project is built using standard HTML, CSS, JavaScript.
+	Our project is built using standard HTML, CSS and JavaScript.
 	No frameworks were used during the development.